 That night the usual crowd collected, bantered, ate and drank.
 The Chef, also taken by the charms of the new girl, was miraculous.
 Unfortunately for him, he was merely the emcee to his friend’s act.
 After closing, the party moved to my studio.
 The bards brought wine, herbs and improvised tales that segued into drums and song.
 Artists and scholars argued the bend of history.
 Like a downy duvet, joy warmed us.

 The night closed and I bid my comrades farewell.
 Locking the door to the studio, I realized a golden figure sat on the blanketed couch.
-Asia smiled.
+Astrid smiled.
 “I’m still here,” she said.

 Taking the first step down what I knew to be a winding road to a vague destination, I sat beside her.